 Historically, we have not compensated Messrs.
 Tung or Syed for their services as directors.
 Mr. Emanuel became a member of our board of directors in November 2019.
-Ms. Tilenius received a grant of 11,111 RSUs on August 5, 2020, which are subject to both a servicebased vesting condition and a liquidity-based vesting condition.
-Additionally, we intend to grant Ms. Bradley 11,111 RSUs, which would also be subject to both a service-based vesting condition and a liquidity-based vesting condition.
+Ms. Tilenius received a grant of 11,111 RSUs on August 5, 2020, which are subject to both a service-based vesting condition and a liquidity-based vesting condition.
 The service-based vesting condition will be satisfied for one fourth of the total number of RSUs on each of the first four anniversaries of her appointment, subject to her continued service through each such date.
-All RSUs granted to Ms. Tilenius and to be granted to Ms. Bradley shall vest in full immediately prior to, but conditioned upon, the consummation of a sale of our company.
+All RSUs granted to Ms. Tilenius shall vest in full immediately prior to, but conditioned upon, the consummation of a sale of our company.